zzGHzz/ThorDemo6/README.md

 # Demo of VeChainThor On-chain Governance - Authorizing a New Validator

-This demo simulates the on-chain goverance that authorizes a new consensus validator (or authority masternode).
-The process consists of three steps: decision making, authorization and executation.
+This demo simulates the on-chain governance that authorizes a new consensus validator (i.e., authority masternode).
+The process consists of three steps: decision making, authorization and execution.
 The first step is assumed to be carried out off-chain by members of the governing body and the second two step conducted on-chain using the deployed built-in contract `Executor`.

 The demo shows step by step how to do the required on-chain operations: